Dr. Jennifer Hopwood

 • 30 days of Micro-Creativity: Simple Prompts to Spark Joy, Reduce Stress, and Reignite Your Imagination, NQS Press, 2025

-• Best STEM Resources for Next Gen Scientists: The Essential Selection & User’s Guide, Libraries Unlimited, 2015
+• Best STEM Resources for Next Gen Scientists: The Essential Selection & User’s Guide, Bloomsbury Libraries Unlimited, 2015

 Book Chapters: